autolab/Autolab/docs/installation/docker-compose.md

 # Autolab + Tango Docker Compose Installation

 The Autolab Docker Compose installation is a fast and easy production-ready installation and deployment method.
-It uses a MySQL database for the Autolab deployment, and comes with SSL support.
+It uses a MySQL database for the Autolab deployment, and comes with TLS support.
 This is now the preferred way of installing Autolab.

 If you are stuck or find issues with the installation process you can either file an issue on our Github repository, or join our Slack [here](https://autolab-slack.herokuapp.com/) and let us know and we will try our best to help.
-Also see the [debugging](#debugging) section for tips on how to diagnose problems.
+Also see the [debugging](#debugging-your-deployment) section for tips on how to diagnose problems.

 ## Installation
 First ensure that you have Docker and Docker Compose installed on your machine.
 See the official [Docker docs](See https://docs.docker.com/install/) for the installation steps.